 Loughborough: top 3 things to do

 It won’t cost you a penny to sift through the stalls of Loughborough’s popular market, which takes over Market Place every Thursday and Saturday.
 But if you’ve got a few pounds in your pocket, you can pick up everything from cheap food to bargain knick-knacks, plus one-off vintage finds on a Friday.

 2. Wander through Whatton Gardens

 The sprawling, 15-acre blanket of greenery that is Whatton Gardens is looked after by Lord and Lady Crawshaw, who live in Whatton House.
-Their home itself remains closed to the public, but they open the gardens to everyone between March and October.
 Stop by and admire the scenery, and pop in to the tearooms while you’re here.

 3. Test your mettle at The Climbing Station